-ShBarcelona created a cost living calculator with which you can calculate your own monthly cost living in Barcelona by clicking directly on this link.
+ShBarcelona created a cost living calculator with which you can calculate your own monthly cost of living in Barcelona.
 In addition to calculate your monthly budget, you can check the average prices listing of daily products like food, clothing, museums, utilities, housing by district, etc.

 Table of Contents

 In Ciutat Vella, which is the most famous and beloved area for students, the average rent is about 17,37€ per square meter.
 In Sarriá-Sant Gervasi, the price is 16,01 €/m2 and in Sant Martí, about 15,01€/m2.

 Those are the most expensive areas because they offer the best choice in terms of entertainment, bars, restaurants and supermarkets.